ludwigwittgenstein2/CustomerSegmentation/README.md

 # Supermarket
-We build a Django prototype in Python to improve revenues with Supermarket data.
+We build a Django prototype in Python to improve revenues for Supermarket data.

-Supermarket:

-We have dataset from Supermarket, And our goal is to improve Revenues by targeting Segments.
+Supermarket: Our Dataset has information about product details, purchases, demographics, coupons.
+Using this, our goal is to improve revenues by targeting Segments in the Dataset.

-For this project, we use dunnhumby's data for a Supermarket.
+We use dunnhumby's data for a Supermarket.

 ___________________________________________________________

 About Data-Set: